Table of Content:

 Many basic language features of Elvish are very familiar to traditional shells.
 A notable exception is control structures, covered below in the advanced language features section.

-If you are familiar with bash, the following table shows some (rough) correspondance between Elvish and bash syntax:
+The following table shows some (rough) correspondence between Elvish and bash syntax:

 Feature | Elvish | bash equivalent |